mattwoodco/mvp/packages/ui/README.md

-# @chatmtv/ui
+# @money/ui

-Shared UI components and theming for the MVP project.
+Shared UI components and theming for the Money project.

 ## 🎨 Modular Theming System